jmrfdm/gvsip/README.md

  same => n,Dial(SIP/201,20,D(:1))
 EOF
 ```
+Examples of [pjsip.conf and rtp.conf example], [sip.conf and extensions.conf example EN], and [sip.conf and extensions.conf example CN]

 ### Set up your personal information
-You have get your google voice number, your own refresh token ready.
+You have get your google voice number, your own refresh token ready or take a look at [OAuth 2 refresh_token for Incredible PBX] or [OAuth 2 refresh_token for your own client]
 ```
 gvnum="yourgoogle voice number"
 #follow instruction from [OAuth 2 refresh_token for Incredible PBX] or [OAuth 2 refresh_token for your own client]